eush77/browser-pipe/README.md

 Returns a writable stream.

-__Note__: URL must be contained in a single chunk of data in order to be recognized by this module.
+__Note__: a single URL must not be split across multiple chunks of data in order to be recognized by this module.
 This is intentional.
 Open an issue if there is a legitimate use case where this property does not hold true.

 ##### `opts.limit`

 Type: `Number`<br>
 Default: `Infinity`

-Number of URLs to open.
+Upper bound on the number of URLs to open.

 ## Install